fjb2020/PiwigoPublish-lrc-plugin/README.md

   - Albums may be re-named - right-click -> Rename...
   - Albums may be deleted - right-click -> Delete...
   - All these changes are reflected in the corresponding Piwigo Albums - the Piwigo Album ID (Cat ID) is stored against the corresponding LrC Publish Collection / Set to maintain this relationship
-- Piwigo has no knowledge of the LrC structure (or constraints), so if changes are made to the Piwigo album structure directly in Piwigo these changes are not reflected in Piwigo.
+- Piwigo has no knowledge of the LrC structure (or constraints), so if changes are made to the Piwigo album structure directly in Piwigo these changes are not reflected in LrC.
 - The Import Albums routine can be re-run at any time.
 It will attempt to add albums added to Piwigo since the last run, noting the constraints above.
   - If a sub-album has been added to an album that had no sub-albums at the time of first run then an error will be shown and the album won't be created.
   - If an album with a duplicate name has been created under the same parent it will be ignored.